dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

     clean_offline_releases     Cleans all releases in home directory clean_releases             Cleans old and failed deploys from the ~/www/<... deploy_airflow
-    deploy_formplayer
+    deploy_commcare            Preindex and deploy if it completes quickly en... deploy_formplayer
     force_update_static
     hotfix_deploy              deploy ONLY the code with no extra cleanup or ...